redhat-developer/app-services-cli/README.md

   <img alt="Logo" src="https://user-images.githubusercontent.com/11743717/127519981-97c76ae4-f17b-4ac8-8b4d-365bfa4a6374.png">
 </p>

-`rhoas` is a command-line client for managing all of your managed services on Kubernetes.
+`rhoas` is a command-line client for managing all of your application services on Kubernetes.

 ## Guides